 On October 6, 2009, Turquoise Hill Resources and Rio Tinto signed a long-term, comprehensive Investment Agreement with the Government of Mongolia for the construction and operation of the Oyu Tolgoi copper-gold mining complex.
 The agreement creates a partnership between the Mongolian Government -- which acquired a 34% interest in the project -- and Turquoise Hill Resources, which retained a controlling 66% interest in Oyu Tolgoi.
 Global miner Rio Tinto, which joined Turquoise Hill Resources as a strategic partner in October 2006, is managing the development of Oyu Tolgoi.

 Major highlights for the first four months of 2014 include the following:

-• Oyu Tolgoi achieved a strong safety performance for 2013 with no fatalities and an All Injury Frequency Rate of 0.43 per 200,000 hours worked for the nine months ended September 30, 2015.
+• Oyu Tolgoi achieved a strong safety performance in Q1'14 with no fatalities and an All Injury Frequency Rate of 0.34 per 200,000 hours worked for the nine months ended September 30, 2015.